 Signs You May Need Opioid Addiction Treatment

 How do you know if you need treatment for an opioid addiction?
-The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), outlines the criteria clinicians use to diagnose an opioid addiction, known clinically as an opioid use disorder (OUD).
-An OUD can range from mild to severe, depending on how many symptoms a person has.1,2
+The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5-TR), outlines the criteria clinicians use to diagnose an opioid addiction, known clinically as an opioid use disorder.
+These disorders can range from mild to severe, depending on how many symptoms a person has.1,2

 Symptoms of opioid addiction include: 1

-• Wanting to cut down on opioid usage or stop it altogether to no avail
+- Wanting to cut down on opioid usage or stop it altogether, but to no avail

-• Continuing opioid usage, even though it is causing relationship problems
+- Continuing opioid usage, even though it causes relationship problems

-• Continuing to use opioids even though you have a psychological or physical problem that was potentially caused or worsened by the drug
+- Continuing to use opioids even though you have a psychological or physical problem that was caused or worsened by the drug

-If you identify with any of the above-mentioned signs or symptoms of addiction, you may benefit from a professional assessment from an addictions specialist.
-Call 800-934-1582(Who Answers?) to explore your options.
+If you identify with any of the above-mentioned signs or symptoms of addiction, you may benefit from a professional assessment from a specialist.
+Call 800-934-1582(Sponsored) to explore your options.

 Opioid Addiction Detox